Saicharan004/Nand-/README.md

 # Nand-Flash-Memory

-## Introduction
 As a semiconductor memory device capable of nonvolatile data storage even after removing the power supply, NAND flash has gained popularity in a variety of applications, like removable memory cards for portable devices, MP3 players, digital still cameras, and mobile handsets.
 The emerging multi-media applications demand for higher density and lower cost/MB, and drive the continuous process technology shrink and the MLC (multi level cell) technology adoption.
 Nevertheless, the narrower line pitch due to process technology shrink may induce severer cross interference between memory cells.
 No matter the requirement for multiple energy states also leaves MLC technology with a lower margin of error to read the bits.

+## Abstract

 Since the NAND flash is operated through page (e.g. 2 Kbytes) programming and block (e.g. 128 Kbytes) erasing to satisfy the fast data transfer rate for mass data storage, an intrinsic random bit error makes the whole block be marked as “bad” and can no longer be utilized.
 Once the number of bad blocks exceeds a certain value that the controller chip can manage, the NAND flash chip is declared fail.

 ## Functionalities of a NAND Controller